Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 Now, the page has a lot of visual elements.
 The slider is interactive and changes `value`.
 Taipy manages everything.
+To go further into Taipy GUI, the concept of **state** has to be evoked.

 # Multi client - state